Update these credentials for your Local instance! options = Cluster::ClusterOptions.new options.authenticate("username", "Password!123") cluster = Cluster.connect("couchbase://localhost", options)

 Our Getting Started guide covered the basics for authorizing against a Couchbase cluster, but you may need to use alternative authentication methods such as Certification.

 Our Getting Started guide introduced basic authentication against a Couchbase cluster:

-options = Cluster::ClusterOptions.new options.authenticate("Administrator", "password") cluster = Cluster.connect("couchbase://localhost", options)
+# Update these credentials for your Local instance! options = Cluster::ClusterOptions.new options.authenticate("username", "Password!123") cluster = Cluster.connect("couchbase://localhost", options)

 Couchbase uses Role Base Access Control (RBAC), and has since Server 5.0 was released.
 For a general overview of Couchbase-Server authorization, see Authorization.
 For a list of available roles and corresponding privileges, see Roles.

 In the SDK docs, many examples will use the full Administrator role for convenience, but this is rarely a good idea on a production machine, so reference the above links to find best practice for the needs of your application.
 RBAC is also implemented by the Community Edition of Couchbase Server, but with fewer roles — see the Roles overview.

 Couchbase Server supports the use of X.509 certificates to authenticate clients (only available in the Enterprise Edition, not the Community Edition).
 This allows authenticated users to access specific resources by means of the data service, in Couchbase Server 5.1 and up, and all other services in more recent releases of Couchbase Data Platform.